 Many lumber companies maintain tree nurseries to replant the timberlands and need workers to fill related jobs.
 This industry also employs workers to market and sell wood products, including those with business management and marketing skills, wholesalers who buy lumber in large quantities and then resell it to retail lumber yards or other large users of the lumber, and retailers and others who sell the lumber to individual customers.
 Numerous industries use the resulting product—lumber—but the construction and building sector is the largest market.
 Wood is also used in various manufacturing industries, such as in the making of furniture, cabinetry, toys, or tools.

 The entire industry is sensitive to economic cycles.
 When the economy is depressed, people buy fewer things made with wood.
 The wood industry is linked closely to trends in housing construction, repair and remodeling construction, and furniture production.
-The U.S. Department of Labor (DOL) predicts that employment for laborers in the construction industry will grow by nearly 13 percent through 2024.
-However, employment for timber cutting, logging, and sawmill workers is expected to decline during the same period, by an average of 4 percent, because of overseas competition, conservation efforts, and increased mechanization.
+The U.S. Department of Labor (DOL) predicts that employment for laborers in the construction industry will grow by nearly 11 percent through 2028.
+However, employment for timber cutting, logging, and sawmill workers is expected to decline sharply during the same period, by an average of 14 percent, because of increased mechanization.
 Computers can now be used to perform such tasks as sorting logs on a conveyor belt and determining the most cost-effective method of cutting them.

 One area of the industry that is expected to grow more quickly than other areas is that of wood science and technology.
 Because of environmental pressures to maximize the use of and minimize the waste of wood being harvested, specialists in this field are becoming more necessary.
 In addition, wood products face increasingly stiff competition from plastics and other wood substitutes.
 Manufacturers need wood science experts to keep their operations profitable, efficient, and competitive.

 - Landscapers and Grounds Managers